 Industrial air conditioners are used for cooling in a variety of industrial, manufacturing and warehousing applications.
 Industrial air conditioners may be window or through-the-wall air conditioners, central air conditioners or ductless air conditioners.
 Often they must be equipped to cool large areas since industrial settings are rarely small.

 This is why industrial air conditioners have numerous models that are utilized by individual companies, depending on the special needs of each.
-There are also other factors at play, more important then maintaining comfortable work environments for employees.
-Heat can have very negative affects on industrial machinery and the products stored in warehouse settings.
+There are also other factors at play, more important than maintaining comfortable work environments for employees.
+Heat can have very negative effects on industrial machinery and the products stored in warehouse settings.
 Therefore, the expectations of air conditioners in these industrial spectrums are high, to properly protect the electronic and mechanical integrity of expensive industrial equipment.